 (j) In the event of any match being abandoned or postponed it is the responsibility of the home team to advise the League Secretary, within 24 hours, that the scheduled match was not played/completed.
 Any match abandoned or postponed must be played/completed on the next available Monday/Friday.

 (k) Any match which has started and is unable to finish, finished games will stand and unfinished games to be resumed, where left off, by the same players.
-A club can use a player who has not already played in the original fixture but cannot a substitute a player from unfinished games.
+Should a player from an unfinished game not be available on the re-arranged date, under rule 10(j), a substitute player may take over from where left off with the match card/website entry showing only the name of the player who completed the game.
+To complete any remaining games, a club can use a player who has not already played in the original fixture or been used as a substitute, even if cards had already been drawn.

 (l) Failure to comply with 10i will result in a £5 fine.